 It's crucial to place the brake shoes facing the right direction.
 Reversing the primary and secondary shoes results in noise, brake drag, and a pull in the steering.
 If unsure, leave the opposite side intact as a reference when replacing brake shoes and hardware.

 The leading (primary) and trailing (secondary) brake shoes are usually, not always, the same length on leading/trailing brakes.
 The anchor is at the bottom of a leading/trailing brake backing plate.
 With this system, the leading brake shoe may wear sooner than the trailing shoe.
 Front-wheel drive cars with front disc/rear drum brakes typically have leading/trailing brakes on the rear.

-Brake shoe linings contain heat-resistant materials mixed with brass, ceramic, and graphite compounds and can be riveted or glued to the shoe.
+Brake shoe linings contain heat-resistant materials mixed with brass, ceramic, and graphite compounds.
+They can be riveted or glued to the shoe.
 These materials have replaced the asbestos linings manufactured in the past.
 The dust from worn brake shoe linings collects in the brake drum.
 Please note that asbestos is a hazardous material.
 NEVER breathe brake dust.
-Assume that every brake system you work with is hazardous to yourself and those around you (It is!), and dispose of any brake dust properly.
+Assume that every brake system you work with can be hazardous to yourself and those around you, and dispose of any brake dust properly.